Moduli space of logarithmic states in critical massive gravities: Discussion

 Firstly, we would like to mention the following about the "characters" generated by the log-partition $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$.
 From the above analysis, these objects are linear combinations of the variables $g_1, g_2, \ldots, g_n$ multiplied by a factor $\left( \nu \right)^n$.
 However, $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$ also seem to describe the symmetric tensor product of the characters of $sl(2,\mathbb{R})$ highest weight representations

 Taking $h=2,\bar{h}=0$ for instance, it is easy to see that $\chi^{sl(2,\mathbb{R})}_{h=2}$ and $\bar{\chi}^{sl(2,\mathbb{R})}_{\bar{h}=0}$ are respectively the single particle holomorphic and antiholomorphic characters from which $Z_{log} (q^2,q,\bar{q}; \mathbb{C}^2)$ yields symmetric tensor product (multiparticle) characters.
 Yet, if really there were a holomorphic and an antiholomorphic character, the numerator of the antiholomorphic character of CCTMG should not be constant since the antiholomorphic central charge is not nul.
 In other words, there should systematically be a $(\bar{\nu})$ appear in the logarithmic partition functions.
-This argument show that the logarithmic highest weight states have descendants that are both holomorphic and antiholomorphic, just as in the $c=0$ LCFT theory \cite{Ridout:2012ew}.
+This argument show that the logarithmic highest weight states have descendants that are both holomorphic and antiholomorphic, just as in the $c=0$ non-unitary LCFT theory \cite{Ridout:2012ew}.

-In the extension of holography to the present non-unitary case, critical massive gravities fitting in the AdS$_3$/LCFT$_2$ correspondence are considered as non-unitary AdS$_3$ holographic duals of two dimensional non-unitary CFTs that are known to exist.
-We would like to conjecture that in this setting, the logarithmic states of the critical massive gravities are conical singularities.
-This idea is not new.
-Indeed, it was already mentioned in \cite{Raeymaekers:2014kea} that one could expect conical spaces to play a role in this non-unitary context.
-As we have seen from the study of the moduli space of logarithmic states, the latter are singular point particles in an orbifold space.
-It is therefore quite natural to think of them as conical singularities.
-Of course it is essential to validate this conjecture with further checks, and that will be the object of future work.
+In the extension of holography to the present non-unitary case, critical massive gravities present in the AdS$_3$/LCFT$_2$ correspondence are considered as non-unitary AdS$_3$ holographic duals of two dimensional non-unitary CFTs that are known to exist.
+We would like to argue that in this setting, the logarithmic states of the critical massive gravities are points on affine Calabi-Yau cones.
+The idea that conical spaces could play a role in non-unitary holography was recently mentioned in \cite{Raeymaekers:2014kea}, and from the present work, it is quite natural to interpret the conical spaces as affine Calabi-Yau cones.